arenaxr/arena-unity/CONTRIBUTING.md

 - Maintain Unity Inspector layout cleanliness for `ArenaObject` components.

 The `arena-unity` uses [Release Please](https://github.com/googleapis/release-please) to automate CHANGELOG generation and semantic versioning.
 Your PR titles *must* follow Conventional Commit standards (e.g., `feat:`, `fix:`, `chore:`).

+### 4. Coordinate Systems — Always Use ArenaUnity.cs Translations

+**Incoming and outgoing MQTT messages MUST use the A-Frame coordinate system.** Unity rendering uses the Unity coordinate system.
+- All agents and developers must consult and use the translation utilities in `ArenaUnity.cs` (e.g., `ToUnityPosition`, `ToArenaPosition`, `ToUnityRotationQuat`, `ToArenaRotationQuat`) when passing position, rotation, and scale data between the schema objects and Unity's local transformations.
+- **GLTF models** have their own coordinate system spin (LUF).
+There is an additional translation step to/from GLTF/Unity included in `ArenaUnity.cs` that must be applied when manipulating bones or nodes inside a GLTF hierarchy.
+Always refer to existing handling to ensure coordinate parity.